rw251/pingr/DB_DEPLOYMENT.md

 ### MongoDB

-MongoDB is only required for the Import/Export tools.
+MongoDB is required for its Import/Export tools.

  * For Windows 8.1, first install the Microsoft Visual C++ 2015 Redistributable (x64) - 14.0.23026 (https://www.microsoft.com/en-us/download/confirmation.aspx?id=48145)
  * Download the MongoDB installer for the correct version (currently 3.6.6)